-- . we could be subject to fines; - . our production could be suspended or delivery could be delayed; and - . we could be prohibited from offering particular products in specified markets.
+- . we could be subject to fines; - . our production could be suspended or delivery could be delayed; and - we could be prohibited from offering particular products in specified markets.

 Certain of our fluid handling products fall within the scope of U.S. export licensing regulations pertaining to products that could be used in connection with chemical weapons processes.
 These regulations require us to obtain licenses to ship some of our products to customers in certain countries, and we routinely apply for and obtain export licenses.
 The applicable export licensing regulations frequently change.
 Moreover, the types and categories of products that are subject to export licensing are often described in the regulations in general terms and could be subject to differing interpretations.
 We are currently cooperating with the United States Department of Commerce to clarify our licensing practices and to review our practices with respect to sales of products to certain countries in recent years.
 The review relates to sales of approximately \$100,000 in fiscal 1999.
 The review does not relate to any product sales in fiscal 2000.
-The Department of Commerce may determine that some of our past practices were not in compliance with export licensing regulations, which could subject us to penalties.
+While the Department of Commerce review is pending, we have been applying for export licenses with respect to ongoing orders for those same products from customers in the countries that are the subject of the review, and the Department of Commerce has been granting licenses for these sales.
+Nevertheless, the Department of Commerce may determine that some of our past practices were not in compliance with export licensing regulations, which could subject us to penalties.
 Any denial or delay in the issuance of future export licenses could result in lost sales.

-We are dependent on Metron Technology N.V. for a substantial portion of our sales, and a decline in sales by Metron could limit our ability to maintain and grow our revenues.
+We are dependent on Metron Technology N.V. for a substantial portion of our sales, and our ability to influence Metron has been diminished.